-Leave the rest of the world behind and travel to its most distant and extreme cruise destination.
+Leave the rest of the world behind and travel to its most distant and extreme destination on an Antarctica Cruise.
 Unlike anywhere else on Earth, it is a privilege for adventurous travellers to embark on what was once such a treacherous journey on a modern and comfortable cruise ship.

 Untouched for millennia, tourism to the White Continent is steadily growing for those who want to witness nature in all its unsullied beauty.
 From vast open ice plains scoured clean by the katabatic winds, to its bountiful marine life and towering icebergs.
 Many Antarctica cruise ships are ex-scientific vessels that have been adapted to the luxury travel market.
 When the ever-changing weather closes in, you can enjoy its facilities, join a naturalist lecture or savour a hot drink in comfort.